Carpet and the Environment - The World At Your Feet

 However, that doesn’t mean that all wool is equal - there is a still a carbon footprint to be considered, for example when transporting wool.
 The aforementioned Crucial Trading import wool from New Zealand (generally accepted to produce the finest wool for carpet) and have partnered with Wools of New Zealand for Laneve™; this scheme identifies products with a high standards of sustainability, ethics and transparency.

-We also cited on our last blog that Brintons Carpets use only British Wool to minimise carbon footprint and have a comprehensive environemtal policy, which you can read about here.
+We also cited on our last blog that Brintons Carpets use only British Wool to minimise carbon footprint and have a comprehensive environemtal policy.

 Image: WikiMedia By Kreuzschnabel - Own work, CC BY-SA